-We have incurred losses in the research and development of Ketotransdel[TM] and our Transdel[TM] technology since inception.
+We have incurred losses in the research and development of Ketotransdel[®] and our Transdel[TM] technology since inception.
 No assurance can be given that we will ever generate revenue or become profitable.

 Since inception we have recorded operating losses.
-From Inception through September 30, 2008, we have a deficit accumulated during the development stage of approximately \$9.4 million, and for the three and nine months ended September 30, 2008, we experienced a net loss of approximately \$815,000 and \$2.4 million, respectively.
+From Inception through March 31, 2009, we have a deficit accumulated during the development stage of approximately \$12.0 million, and for the three months ended March 31, 2009, we experienced a net loss of approximately \$1.6 million.
 In addition, we expect to incur increasing operating losses for the foreseeable future as we continue to incur costs for research and development and clinical trials, and in other development activities.
 Our ability to generate revenue and achieve profitability depends upon our ability, alone or with others, to complete the development of our proposed products, obtain the required regulatory approvals and manufacture, market and sell our proposed products.
 Development is costly and requires significant investment.
-In addition, we may choose to license rights to particular drugs.
-The license fees for such drugs may increase our costs.
+In addition, we may choose to in-license rights to particular drugs or active ingredients for use in cosmetic/cosmeceutical products.
+The license fees for such drugs or active ingredients may increase our costs.

-As we continue to engage in the development of KetotransdelTM and develop other products, there can be no assurance that we will ever be able to achieve or sustain market acceptance, profitability or positive cash flow.
-Our ultimate success will depend on many factors, including whether KetotransdelTM receives FDA approval.
-We cannot be certain that we will receive FDA approval for KetotransdelTM or other products, or that we will reach the level of sales and revenues necessary to achieve and sustain profitability.
-Further, there is no assurance our cosmetic products will lead to successful products.
-Unless we raise additional capital, we may not be able to execute our business plan or fund business operations long enough to achieve positive cash flow.
-Furthermore, we may be forced to reduce our expenses and cash expenditures to a material extent, which would impair our ability to execute our business plan.
+As we continue to engage in the development of Ketotransdel[®] and develop other products, including cosmetic/cosmeceutical products, there can be no assurance that we will ever be able to achieve or sustain market acceptance, profitability or positive cash flow.
+Our ultimate success will depend on many factors, including whether Ketotransdel[®] receives FDA approval.
+We cannot be certain that we will receive FDA approval for Ketotransdel[®], or that we will reach the level of sales and revenues necessary to achieve and sustain profitability.
+Unless we raise additional capital, we may not be able to execute our business plan or fund business operations.
+Furthermore, we may be forced to reduce our expenses and cash expenditures to a material extent, which would impair or delay our ability to execute our business plan.